ABOUT

 In orchestral solo engagements, Julia has performed with the Württemberg Philharmonic Orchestra under the baton of Vlad Iftinca during the 3rd International Opera Workshop Waiblingen run by Thomas Hampson (2022), the Royal Academy Baroque Orchestra conducted by Masaaki Suzuki in a performance of Bach’s B minor mass (2019), and the City of Cambridge Symphony Orchestra with whom she performed Elgar’s Sea Pictures at the West Road Concert Hall (2018).

-Aside from her performing career, Julia is a dedicated private vocal and language coach with a determined acquisition and passion for languages.
+Aside from her performing career, Julia is a dedicated polyglot.
 She is trilingual in Spanish, Galician and English, fluent in Italian and French, and has a strong command of German and Russian.